|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 An Introduction to Cruising

 We have now been on many cruises, fourteen of them on Cunard's Queen Elizabeth 2.
 Many of our friends ask why we enjoy cruises so much, especially as they do not seem to match other more active activities such as basic camping, sailing and our narrowboat.
 We do not see it as inconsistent - as with our other activities we like to keep on the move and quickly found we got bored in a hotel in one place - most of the time on a cruise you are moving overnight and moored in a new place every few days.
 The other side of the coin is that whilst cruising one lives in a style which is almost impossible to find (or afford) these days - perhaps in a few hotels and certainly on trains such as the Orient Express but even then they are transient and impersonal experiences.
 In the case of the QE2 there was a continuity - when we came back on board we are recognised and greeted by name by an increasing number of staff from Captain to waiters.
-Sadly after 41 years the QE2 will end her illustious cruising career and become a floating hotel in Dubai but hopefully all her staff will find homes on the Cunard Queen Mary 2 and the new Victoria.
+Sadly after 41 years the QE2 ended her illustious cruising career and become a floating hotel in Dubai but her staff found homes on the Cunard Queen Mary 2 and the then new Victoria.

 Our first cruises were in places like the Caribbean on ships such as the Cunard Countess where most days were in a different port and the ship was a first class floating hotel.
 Now we have the time to take the longer passages giving us the chance to explore the world, with stops every few days.
 Our Panama Canal Voyage in 1999 took us across the Atlantic to New York and Miami and into the Panama Canal and back via the Caribbean.
 Our Voyage of Great Discoveries was part of the 2001 World Cruise which we joined from Singapore to England via the Suez Canal.
 The Cape Town Line in 2002 took us down Africa and on round to Mauritius and back.
 The a South American Adventure in 2003 gave us our first look at South America and on to the Falklands.
 The Land of the Midnight Sun in 2004 gave us a magnificent trip in and out of the Norwegian fiords and up to the North most point of Europe to catch a glimpse of the midnight sun.
 The Canadian Crossing and Mediterranean Adventure in 2005 were two back-to-back cruises totaling a month from Southampton to Newfoundland, down the Canadian Atlantic Seaboard to the USA, Boston, Newport and New York then back across the Atlantic and finishing with a fortnight in the Mediterranean including Gibraltar, Greece and Dubrovnic.